mehedibu2013/flask-jenkins-app/README.md

 ## 🧪 To Do (Optional Enhancements)

+* Add GitHub webhook for auto-trigger on push (Install & run ngrok to expose Jenkins (localhost:5000))
 * Add unit tests with pytest
 * Push image to AWS ECR or DockerHub
 * Deploy to ECS, EKS, or EC2 via SSH in Jenkins